designed to provide maximum protection for people and their homes while at the same

 Agreement was reached for the withdrawal of the judicial review.

-Expected completion date when homes, businesses and amenities within the scheme outline will be protected from flooding under the Morell Flood Management Scheme, providing work commences in summer 2020.
+Expected completion date when homes, businesses and amenities within the scheme outline will be protected from flooding under the Morell Flood Management Scheme.